Ferdinand hospitalised: United legend shares gripping ordeal after brain scan

 "That’s when I started to panic," he admitted, reflecting on how rapidly things turned.

-Ferdinand was admitted to hospital, where he remained under observation for several days.
+Ferdinand was admitted to the hospital, where he remained under observation for several days.

 During this time, he shared a light-hearted hospital bed selfie with a thumbs-up to reassure fans, though he remained tight-lipped about the exact nature of his illness until now.